paulcsmith/mongoose-currency/README.md

 * Add option for what Currency strips by default (, or .)
 Will work better in countries where values are represented like this: 1.000.000,00
 * Add option for precision
 * Add currency validator?
+* Change min/max validators to accept currency format e.g. 200 is $200.00 not $2.00.
+Not sure if this is the best way or not.

 ## Gotchas